|Application Due||November 1, 2023|

 |Contact||Shanon Dickerson, Director of Study Abroad|

 During the program, students will explore conservation areas and coral reefs, encounter beautiful waterfalls, and hike through the rainforest.
-Visits will also be planned to Mayan villages, a remote Smithsonian marine research station, the Rio Bravo Conservation Station, South Water Caye, and the Cockscomb Basin Wildlife Sanctuary and Jaguar Preserve.
+Enjoy a visit to the Belize Zoo at night, a Mayan village, a remote Smithsonian marine research station, the Rio Bravo Conservation Station, South Water Caye, and the Cockscomb Basin Wildlife Sanctuary and Jaguar Preserve.

 Belize is a small, English-speaking country in Central America home to significant tropical biodiversity.
 Belize has a wealth of natural resources, including tropical rain forests and the longest barrier reef in the Western Hemisphere.
 It is also a multi-cultural society with citizens from many different ethnic backgrounds.